Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The weather on Sao Miguel Island is tricky.
 Temperatures and conditions can change quickly, which makes the forecast unreliable at times.

-To make the most out of your trip, just keep an eye on the weather before hitting up attractions like Lagoa do Fogo, Sete Cidades, and Termas da Ferraria.
+To make the most out of your trip, just keep an eye on the weather before hitting up places like Lagoa do Fogo, Sete Cidades, and Termas da Ferraria.
+You can also use this handy website, SPOTAZORES.com, which shows live webcam footage of popular places around the island.

 Tip #3 – Pack Layers

-As I mentioned, weather here can vary, and change quickly.
-Pack transitional clothing like these transitional pants and this waterproof and wind breaking jacket.
-Also pack a bathing suit for the natural thermal pools, and shoes with good grip
+As I mentioned, the weather here can vary and change quickly.
+Pack versatile clothing like transitional pants and a waterproof and wind-breaking jacket.
+Also, pack a bathing suit for the natural thermal pools and shoes with good grip.

-Tip #4 – You Can Rent a Car at Different Places
+Tip #4 – You’ll Probably Want to Rent a Car

 Tip #6 – Fly Into Lisbon, Or Direct from the US East Coast